W3NDO/Tahinix/docs/tahinix.md

 ## Test blocks

 The next thing we would need to figure out is how to implement a test block in our runner.
-We should be able to inspect the AST that ExUnit returns when we pass it into quote.
+Let us inspect the AST that ExUnit test case returns when we pass it into quote.

 ```
 iex> test_ast = quote do